Enesbil/people-API-MCP/README.md

 # Crustdata MCP Demo

-A proof-of-concept MCP server for the Crustdata API.
+A proof-of-concept MCP server for the Crustdata API (based only on publicly available docs) .
 This exposes all of Crustdata's company, people, and web APIs as tools that AI assistants can discover and call.

 ## Quick note